 Association Size & Coverage

 BAAA currently serves members in Hillsborough, Pinellas, Polk, Highlands, Hernando, Pasco, Sumter, Citrus, Manatee, Hardee, DeSoto, and Sarasota counties.

 - Association weekly email publication

 - Florida and National Apartment Association memberships included

 - Leadership development through committee participation

 BAAA provides Leadership, Education and Advocacy for the Rental Housing Community.

-The Bay Area Apartment Association (BAAA) was created to extend one of the longest running associations of apartment owners, managers and related professionals in the country.
-Born as a merger in 1988 between the Pinellas Apartment Association (first chartered on June 7, 1928 as the St. Petersburg Apartment House Association, Inc.) and the Tampa Apartment Association, and chartered in 1963, BAAA today represents more than 165,000 multi-family rental units in Greater Tampa Bay.
+The Bay Area Apartment Association (BAAA) was created to extend one of the longest-running associations of apartment owners, managers, and related professionals in the country.
+Born as a merger in 1988 between the Pinellas Apartment Association (first chartered on June 7, 1928, as the St. Petersburg Apartment House Association, Inc.) and the Tampa Apartment Association, and chartered in 1963, BAAA today represents multi-family rental units in the Greater Tampa Bay region.

 Since 1928, the Association has realized the benefit of working with civic and elected leaders to assure the industry’s ability to provide clean, affordable housing for those who seek to live in apartment homes.
 Those efforts continue today with BAAA’s involvement with local chambers of commerce, governments, NGOs, and other coalitions and associations.